Full-Color & Monochrome Digital LED Electronic Message Centers & Video Displays

 Minimum Computer Requirements

-Proprietary encryption in both the sign and the programming computer software make the sign impossible to use by anyone else.
+Encryption in both our sign’s and our programming computer’s software make the sign impossible to use by anyone else.

 SolarGuard™ Protection for Sunburst Displays™